Markov-Modulated Affine Processes

 Definition~\ref{def:mmaffine} differs from the classical definition of affine processes in \cite{Duffie2003AffineFinance}.
 There, a Markov process $Y$ is called affine if its characteristic function for fixed $t \geq 0$ is of the form $e^{\phi(t, u) + \innerp{\psi(t, u)}{y}}$, where the functions $\phi$ and $\psi$ are assumed to satisfy a crucial regularity assumption.
 This technical condition is both necessary and sufficient for the existence of an infinitesimal generator of an affine semigroup (see e.g.\ Example~1.25.g and the surrounding discussion of \cite{bottcher2014levy} in the context of Feller processes). \cite{Keller-Ressel2011AffineRegular} show that this regularity assumption is in fact superfluous, and further prove that stochastically continuous affine processes are Feller, cf.\ \cite[Theorem~3.5]{Keller-Ressel2011AffineRegular}.
 Thus, the results of~\cite{Keller-Ressel2011AffineRegular} show that an affine process can equivalently be characterized in terms of its generator, so that MMAPs as defined in this paper are a genuine extension of standard affine processes.

 In general, $(\gen, \domgen{\gen})$ is \emph{not} the generator of a strongly continuous semigroup on $\Cinf{\stateXY}$.
-The possible discontinuities in the $x$-admissible parameters prevent us from applying the theory of Hille-Yosida (cf.\ \cite[Section~1.2]{bib:ethier-kurtz-86}) to construct MMAPs via analytical semigroup arguments.
+On the one hand, the possible discontinuities in the $x$-admissible parameters prevent us from applying the theory of Hille-Yosida (cf.\ \cite[Section~1.2]{bib:ethier-kurtz-86}) to construct MMAPs via analytical semigroup arguments; on the other hand, perturbation arguments are not readily applicable since $\genX$ may be unbounded.

 In fact, a priori it is not even clear if for a given generator $\genX$ satisfying Assumption~\ref{assumption:genX} and a given set of $x$-admissible parameters a MMAP in the sense of Definition~\ref{def:mmaffine} exists.
 We address this issue via the associated martingale problem.

 \begin{definition} Consider a linear operator $(\genericgen, \domgen{\genericgen})$ with $\domgen{\genericgen} \subset \Cinf{\stateXY}$.
 We say that $(\Pp_z)_{z \in \stateXY} \subset \probset{\Omega}$ \emph{solves the martingale problem associated with $\genericgen$}, in short $\{\Pp_z\} \in \MP{\genericgen, \domgen{\genericgen}}$, if for $f \in \domgen{\genericgen}$ and for all $z \in \stateXY$ the process